Kevin Barrett (game designer)

 Kevin Barrett is a game designer who has worked primarily on role-playing games.

 Career

 Kevin Barrett collaborated with Terry K. Amthor in the creation of Spacemaster (1985), the science-fiction version of Rolemaster, which also had a second edition in 1988.
-The first miniatures game from Iron Crown Enterprises was Barrett's Silent Death (1990), which initially used the Spacemaster background.
+Barrett designed Silent Death (1990), which initially used the background from Spacemaster, and was the first miniatures game released by Iron Crown Enterprises.

-By 1992, Barrett had left ICE.
-He later worked as writer at BioWare.
+Barrett had left ICE by 1992.
+He was later employed as writer with BioWare.